Business Process Mapping

-Business process maps provide an easy-to-read view of business processes.
-The maps need to be organized so they can be understood at a high level by top management, but also provide the detail that is needed for review and analysis.
+Business process mapping provides an easy-to-read view of your company’s business processes.
+These maps need to be organized so they can be understood at a high level by top management, but also provide the detail that is needed for business process review and analysis.

-- Top Level – identifies the major functions and processes of the business.
-This map can be thought of as a high level “value stream” map.
+This level identifies the major functions and processes of the business.
+This map can be thought of as a high-level “value stream” map.

-- Category Map – identifies all of the categories of business processes in a swim-lane map showing the connectivity of information between departments
+This level identifies all categories of business processes in a swim-lane map showing the connectivity of information between departments.

-- Process Map – identifies the business process steps in a process map defining inputs, process performed on inputs, and outputs
+The process map identifies the business process steps that define inputs, processes performed on inputs, and outputs.

-Many companies believe their ISO documentation can aid in this process.
-This is true, it can aid in the initial review of the processes, but it does not go down to the level you need to identify problems and waste.
+Many companies believe their International Organization for Standardization (ISO) documentation can aid in this process.
+This is true to a certain extent.
+While it can aid in the initial review of the processes, it does not go down to the level you need to identify problems and waste.